CeciliaSG/pp1_cocktail_evening/README.md

 ### Code

-- The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+- The code for the header, nav and dropdown menu came from Love Running project but was modified to better fit the design of the site.

-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- The code for the form came for the form came from the Love Running project but has been modified to fit the design of the site.

-- [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+- Solution on how to target the background image added in css on a specific page came from (https://stackoverflow.com/)

 ### Content

 - All content was written by the developer.

-- Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-

 ### Media

-- All Images were created by the developer.
+- Images were downloaded from (https://pngtree.com/).

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.

-- Tutor support at Code Institute for their support.
+-